crisp-oss/chappe/README.md

 1. Create a new, empty Git repository;
 2. Copy the `examples/acme-docs/` folder contents from the Chappe repository into your project root;
 3. Run: `npm install` (make sure that you have a recent NodeJS version installed);
+4. Run: `npx chappe serve` to build the docs and serve them over a local Web server (it will also watch for changes);
-4. Write your Markdown guides and references in the `data/` directory;
+5. Write your Markdown guides and references in the `data/` directory (changes will be hot-reloaded in your browser);
-5. Run: `npx chappe build` to build the docs;
-6. Upload the contents of the `dist/` folder to your Web server (at the root);

-Please refer to sections below for more details on how to write docs, customize Chappe, and deploy your docs to your Web server.
+Please refer to sections below for more details on how to write docs, customize Chappe, and deploy your final docs to your Web server.

 ### Configuration